 1. Not Your Sidekick by C.B.
 Lee

 Not Your Sidekick is a light, fluffy and fun read.
-It takes superhero tropes and gives a really refreshing take on a superhero story.
-If you enjoy urban fantasy books or ya contemporary then you should definitely read this one.
-The superhero storyline is woven seamlessly into modern everyday life.
+It gives a refreshing take on typical superhero stories.
+And the superhero storyline is woven seamlessly into everyday life.
+Perfect for fans of ya contemporary novels.

-It also manages to tackle a lot of issues while still staying fun.
+It tackles a lot of issues while still staying fun.
 There is a whole series of these and I’ve already added Not Your Villain to my TBR list as I really loved Bells in Not Your Sidekick.
 (For more incredible queer books about superheroes and supervillains try Nimona by Noelle Stevenson or Dreadnought by April Daniels)

 2. The LumberJanes by Shannon Watters, Grace Ellis, Brooklyn A. Allen and Noelle Stevenson

 The Lumberjanes series is an adorable lgbtq middle grade graphic novel.
-It features a diverse lgbtq cast of characters.
-And it's set at a summer camp and is filled with beautiful forest imagery.
+This cute graphic novel series is set at a summer camp and features beautiful forest imagery.

 The graphic comic book series follows five pals at a summer camp.
 They are determined to have an incredible summer and not let supernatural critters or quests get in their way.